Faculty, UW School of Medicine and Public Health

 About

-Dr. Ronnekleiv-Kelly is an assistant professor in the Department of Surgery, Division of Surgical Oncology at the University of Wisconsin School of Medicine and Public Health, Madison WI.
-He specializes in treating patients with gastrointestinal malignancies and sarcoma with a clinical focus on hepatic, biliary and pancreatic malignancy.
+Sean Ronnekleiv-Kelly, MD, FACS, is a UW Health surgical oncologist and assistant professor in the Department of Surgery at the University of Wisconsin School of Medicine and Public Health.
+Dr. Ronnekleiv-Kelly specializes in treating patients with a range of gastrointestinal (GI) cancers and sarcoma (bone and soft tissue cancers), with a special focus on liver, pancreas and bile duct cancers.

 Languages spoken